 Over the last three months, Netflix has added millions of subscribers, and earned billions of dollars in revenue.
 This strongly suggests that its decision to raise prices for existing subscribers hasn’t harmed the company in the slightest.

-Netflix has revealed its financials for Q3 2016.
+Netflix has revealed its financials for Q3 2016 [No Longer Available].
 They show that Netflix gained 3.6 million new subscribers and took in $2.2 billion in revenues during that time period.
 Unsurprisingly, given how positive these results were, Netflix’s stock has shot up by 20 percent in after-hours trading.

 This shows that the price rise which hit grandfathered accounts earlier this year made very little difference to the overall number of people subscribing to Netflix.
 However, it also suggests Netflix has peaked in its country of origin, with US growth tapering off to nothing.